Fort Myers Subdivision (Seaboard Air Line Railroad): Planning and construction

 In the early 1920s, S. Davies Warfield, the president of the Seaboard Air Line Railroad, sought to expand the railroad's network further south on both the east and west coasts of Florida.
 In June of 1925, the company created a subsidiary, the Seaboard–All Florida Railway, to oversee extensions of the network to Fort Myers and Naples as well as a separate extension on the east coast to Miami.
 In January 1926, the Seaboard Air Line acquired the Charlotte Harbor and Northern Railway, which became the company's Boca Grande Subdivision.
 Construction quickly began on the expansion to Fort Myers a month later which would branch off the Boca Grande Subdivision at Hull, just northeast of Fort Odgen.
 Groundbreaking for the line took place in Fort Myers on February 8, 1926.
 The Seaboard–All Florida Railway oversaw construction of the route from Hull through Fort Myers to the Estero River as well as both branch lines.
 For the remaining route from the Estero River south to Naples, the railroad created a separate subsidiary, the Naples, Seaboard and Gulf Railway to oversee its construction.
 The construction contract for most of the line was awarded to Foley Brothers, who was one of the largest railroad contractors in the country at the time.
 Another contractor, John S. Jones, built the line through Bonita Springs and Naples.
 Both the Naples and Fort Myers passenger depots were designed by Harvey and Clarke, an architecture firm based in West Palm Beach that designed many stations for the Seaboard Air Line.
 Warfield had hoped deep water marine terminals would be developed in both Naples and Punta Rassa, though neither of which were ever built.

 The first freight train to Fort Myers ran the line on November 10, 1926, and track to Naples was fully completed in December 1926.
-Upon its completion, the Seaboard Air Line designated the lines on employee timetables as the Fort Myers Subdivision, LaBelle Subdivision, and Punta Rassa Subdivision.
+Upon its completion, the Seaboard Air Line designated the line on employee timetables as the Fort Myers Subdivision and the branches were designated as the LaBelle Subdivision and Punta Rassa Subdivision.
 For a few years, Seaboard track north of Hull via Edison Junction to the Main Line at Plant City was also designated as part the Fort Myers Subdivision.
 Though track north of Hull to Edison Junction was later redesignated as part of the Boca Grande Subdivision.